-Before we get into what is requires of your ISO awareness training material, let’s look at a brief review of exactly what ISO quality awareness is.
+Before we get into what is required of your ISO awareness training material, let’s look at a brief review of exactly what ISO quality awareness is.

 ISO quality awareness is not the understanding of the full ISO standard.
-You do not need to develop training materials that explore what ISO is or to create and awareness to the requirements of the standard.
-Rather, your ISO awareness training is intended to educate your team on how their specific duties tie into your QMS and how their solid understanding of their responsibilities and their competency in performing their assigned duties play a critical role in the quality of your company’s deliverable.
+You do not need to develop training materials that explore what ISO is or create an awareness of the requirements of the standard.
+Rather, your ISO awareness training is intended to educate your team on how their specific duties tie into your quality management system (QMS) and how their solid understanding of their responsibilities and their competency in performing their assigned duties play a critical role in the quality of your company’s deliverable.

-It’s not about awareness of ISO – it’s the broad awareness of how each employee makes their mark on quality.
+Quality awareness training is not about awareness of ISO — it’s the broad understanding of how each employee makes their mark on quality.

 The standard lays out specific requirements to help you implement an effective training program.
 The main goal of your ISO awareness training material is to ensure your people and processes are as effective as possible.
-It’s highly focused on constant, intentional communication, and it takes dedicated teachers and willing team members to properly execute.
+It’s highly focused on constant, intentional communication, and proper execution takes dedicated teachers and willing team members.

 In some cases, the training procedure sets the groundwork for cultural shifts within an organization.
 By setting focus on working well (and doing so consistently and over time), companies can encourage their team to be more involved, more focused, and more engaged in their work and the overall success of the company.

 We can break the requirements for competence and awareness training into a simple checklist, derived directly from the clauses of the ISO 9001 standard: